nijin-vinodan/react-mobx-poc/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## How this Example Works

-There are two stores here.
-Mobx and Mobx-State-Tree

-MobX stores
-    1. src/store/ToDoStore.ts
-    2. src/store/TemperatureStore.ts

-MST Stores
-    1. src/store/ToDoStoreMST.ts

-**Components and Store Linking**

-AlphaComponent, BetaComponent is configured with `ToDoStore.ts`.
-DeltaComponent is configured with `TemperatureStore.ts` GammaComponent is configured with `ToDoStoreMST.ts`

-Look out for the console.log in browser to see how MobX behaves with respect to `@observable`, `@computed`, `@action`